clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Advanced Port Scans.md

 * The fifth line is the beginning of the port scan; Nmap sends a TCP SYN packet to port 80.
 * In this case, the IP header is 20 bytes, and the TCP header is 24 bytes.
 * Note that the minimum size of the TCP header is 20 bytes.
-* With fragmentation requested via -f, the 24 bytes of the TCP header will be divided into multiples of 8 bytes, with the last fragment containing 8 bytes or less of the TCP header.
+* With fragmentation requested via `-f`, the 24 bytes of the TCP header will be divided into multiples of 8 bytes, with the last fragment containing 8 bytes or less of the TCP header.
 * Since 24 is divisible by 8, we got 3 IP fragments; each has 20 bytes of IP header and 8 bytes of TCP header.
 * We can see the three fragments between the fifth and the seventh lines.
-* Note that if you added -ff (or -f -f), the fragmentation of the data will be multiples of 16.
+* Note that if you added `-ff` (or `-f` `-f`), the fragmentation of the data will be multiples of 16.
 * In other words, the 24 bytes of the TCP header, in this case, would be divided over two IP fragments, the first containing 16 bytes and the second containing 8 bytes of the TCP header.
 * On the other hand, if you prefer to increase the size of your packets to make them look innocuous, you can use the option --data-length NUM, where num specifies the number of bytes you want to append to your packets.